 Volunteers are more than just extra hands.
 They’re the hype squad and human megaphones that turn a simple event into real community impact.

-Volunteer recruitment is the process of attracting and confirming people to support your mission through specific roles.
 From greeting guests and managing check-in to helping behind the scenes with setup and logistics, volunteers are your most valuable resource.

 How to Select Spectacular Volunteers (What to Look For)